Margaret Mary Pearse: Later life

 Margaret's relationship with her sister was further strained after Mary Brigid published The Home-Life of Pádraig Pearse.
 This edited version of their brother, Patrick's, unfinished autobiography led to a dispute over the royalties from their brother's writings as Margaret Mary believed it belonged to both of them.
 A court hearing was set up, however, a last minute reconciliation saw it called off.
 They never repaired their relationship and Mary Brigid died in 1947, twenty-one years before Margaret Mary.

 Illness forced Margaret into the Linden Convalescent Home in Blackrock, County Dublin when she was in her 80s.
 In 1965, the chairman of the Dublin Red Cross Committee awarded Margaret with a certificate for her outstanding service and contribution to the Irish Red Cross Society.
 She had founded the Rathfarnham Red Cross branch and she had allowed her home in St. Enda's to be used as a first aid hospital.
 She was still a patient in the Linden Convalescent Home at the time this award was bestowed upon her.

 In 1967 when she was 89 years old, her condition was described to be deteriorating.

 However, in 1968 during the upcoming months of Margaret's 90th birthday, she left the Linden Convalescent Home for a short while in order to spend her birthday at St. Enda's in Rathfarnham.
 The president of Ireland at the time, Éamon de Valera, went to visit her at St. Enda's to congratulate her on her upcoming 90th birthday.
-On this visit the president was accompanied by Ann, his granddaughter.

-Other visitors including The Minister for Finance at the time Mr. Haughey and also The Lord Mayor of Dublin Mr. Frank Cluskey also visited Margaret in St. Enda's to congratulate her on celebrating her birthday.
+Other visitors included the Minister for Finance Charles Haughey and the Lord Mayor of Dublin Frank Cluskey.